vedph/pythia/docs/query.md

 - `%=` **fuzzy matching** with a treshold.
 The default treshold value is 0.9; you can specify a different treshold by adding it to the end of the value, prefixed by `:`.
 For instance, `[value%="chommoda:0.75"]`, or just `[value%="chommoda"]` to use the 0.9 treshold.
 - **numeric** comparison operators: `==`, `!=`, `<`, `>`, `<=`, `>=`.
 These can be applied to numeric values only.

->Technically, attributes values are all modeled as strings, so that they can represent anything; but when using numeric operators, these values will be converted into (and thus treated as) numeric values.
+>🔧 Technically, attributes values are all modeled as strings, so that they can represent anything; but when using numeric operators, these values will be converted into (and thus treated as) numeric values.
 This implies that in constrast with systems like e.g. Lucene, where numeric values are handled as strings so that for instance you have to store `0910` to let it compare correctly with `1256`, this is not required for Pythia; here, you just have to use the numeric operators, which implicitly cast the string value into a number.

 ## Connecting Pairs